Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Background

 \subsection{Threats}

-Neuromorphic computing, due to its analog and event-driven nature, exposes a diverse set of security threats that differ from conventional digital computing.
+Neuromorphic computing, due to its analog and event-driven nature, is exposed to a diverse set of security threats that differ from conventional digital computing.
 These threats can originate from the physical properties of the hardware, the dynamic behavior of spiking neural networks, or even software vulnerabilities in learning models.
-This survey focuses on a range of attack vectors that threaten neuromorphic platforms, including side-channel attacks (SCAs), fault injection attacks (FIAs), and adversarial, backdoor, or privacy-focused software attacks.
+This survey focuses mostly on attack vectors related to side-channel attacks (SCAs), fault injection attacks (FIAs), hardware Trojans (HTs), and adversarial, backdoor, or privacy-focused software attacks.

-Side-channel attacks are security threats that exploit unintended information leakage resulting from the physical operation of hardware systems.
-Such leakage often occurs naturally, as systems emit observable signals, such as power usage, timing variations, or electromagnetic emissions, during computation \cite{goos_electromagnetic_2001, goos_private_2003}.
+Side-channel attacks are security threats that exploit unintended information leakage often originating from the physical operation of hardware systems.
+Such leakage often occurs naturally, as systems emit observable signals, such as power usage, timing variations, or electromagnetic emissions, during computation \cite{goos_private_2003}.
 In some cases, certain low-level signals may be intentionally exposed to support performance monitoring or debugging.
-However, improper management of these signals can pose additional security risks.
+However, if these signals are exposed without adequate safeguards, they can pose additional security risks.
 All processing systems generate outputs that may correlate with internal operations \cite{brier_correlation_2004}, creating opportunities for attackers to infer sensitive data.
-Recognizing these forms of leakage is essential when evaluating the security of hardware platforms, including emerging neuromorphic systems.
+Recognizing these forms of leakage is essential when evaluating the security of hardware platforms.

-Unlike traditional attacks that exploit algorithmic flaws or software vulnerabilities, side-channel attacks extract sensitive information by monitoring physical indicators of computation \cite{picek_sok_2023}.
-These physical channels can inadvertently expose the internal behavior of hardware, allowing adversaries to reconstruct data or cryptographic keys without modifying the system.
-As embedded systems and machine learning models become ubiquitous, understanding and mitigating these low-level threats has become a critical aspect of system security.